Codonyat/TheButerin/vitalikQuotes.md

 Remember that section in the game theory textbook that talks about how being credibly insane can actually give you a strategic advantage?

 Doge is E-God spelled backwards.

+I think Bitcoin really feels empowering in a sense.